Mirror Symmetry in Emergent Gravity: Introduction

 This paper is organized as follows.
-In section 2 we recapitulate the basic idea on the K\"ahler manifolds emergent from a holomorphic line bundle with a nondegenerate curvature two-form \cite{hea,cy-hsy}.
-The emergent CY manifolds are derived in a more elegant way by realizing the emergent gravity using an associative algebra of NC $U(1)$ gauge fields.
-In section 3 we observe that the variety of six-dimensional manifolds emergent from NC $U(1)$ gauge fields is doubled thanks to the isomorphism between two-forms and four-forms by the Hodge duality.
+In section 2, we recapitulate the basic idea on the K\"ahler manifolds emergent from a holomorphic line bundle with a nondegenerate curvature two-form \cite{hea,cy-hsy}.
+The emergent CY manifolds are derived in a more elegant way by realizing the emergent gravity using the associative algebra of NC $U(1)$ gauge fields.
+In section 3, we observe that the variety of six-dimensional manifolds emergent from NC $U(1)$ gauge fields is doubled thanks to the isomorphism between two-forms and four-forms by the Hodge duality.
 Therefore the emergent gravity in six dimensions suggests a beautiful picture that the doubling for the variety of emergent CY manifolds allows us to arrange a pair of CY manifolds such that they are mirror to each other.
-In section 4, we argue that two K\"ahler manifolds arising from a line bundle and a dual line bundle can be a mirror pair of each other for CY manifolds and thus the mirror symmetry of CY manifolds is the Hodge theory for the deformations of symplectic and dual symplectic structures.
-In section 5 we discuss some generalization of emergent K\"ahler manifolds.
+In section 4, we argue that two CY manifolds arising from a line bundle and a dual line bundle are a mirror pair and thus the mirror symmetry of CY manifolds is the Hodge theory for the deformation of symplectic and dual symplectic structures.
+In section 5, we discuss some generalization of emergent K\"ahler manifolds.